solenedel/emoji-mart/README.md

-## TO DO
+## TO DO - not styling
-- set up express routing for different pages

 - modularise Category button into one component & pass category name as props
 - set up mocha and chai tests
-- set up bootstrap
 - react fragments
+- add reviews table to schema

+## TO DO - styling

 - use css grid for products display
-- add reviews table to schema
+- set up bootstrap
 - fade-in and fade-out when products appear and disappear
 - selected category button styled differently when selected/clicked
+- flip menu mask in mobile menu

 ## NOTES
 - product quantities in cart?